shoui520/shoui520.github.io/docs/vn-setup.md

 23. Once you are in the XP desktop.
 On the VirtualBox window, click "Devices" and then click on "Insert Guest Addons CD Image"
 24. It will now automatically run VBox Guest Additions setup, install it and reboot your VM.
 Go in Devices again and set Drag and Drop to Bidirectional.
 This will allow us to drag and drop files from our actual PC to our VM.
 25. Now we will enable Japanese locale.
 Again in "Devices", click on Optical Drives > select the disc image you used to install Windows XP.
 Exit setup when prompted.
-26. Now open a Run dialog box, by doing ++windows+r++, and enter `intl.cpl`.
+26. Now open a Run dialog box, by pressing ++windows+r++, and enter `intl.cpl`.
 Go in the `Languages` tab and check "Install files for East Asian languages" now hit Apply.
 Do not reboot yet.
 27. Go in the Regional Options tab and set format to Japanese and location to Japan.
 Hit Apply.
 28. Now go in the Advanced tab and set "Language for non-Unicode programs" to Japanese.
 Hit Apply.
 Now reboot your VM when prompted.
 29. Now go and install some software.
 I recommend you download these on your actual PC and just drag and drop it into your VM.